 Expenditure increases are listed in Appendix F-1.
-The proposed FY 2020 tuition increase will generate \$4,429,100 in additional ongoing funding for the Lawrence and Edwards campuses.
+The proposed FY 2020 tuition increase will generate \$3,044,300 in additional ongoing funding for the Lawrence and Edwards campuses.
 When combined with \$7,667.322 of additional appropriations to the University's Operating Expenditures line item, the following enhancements are proposed:

 - 1. Facility operating costs (utilities and operations) will total \$700,000.
 Fringe benefits changes (including 3.3% GHI rate increase and other fringe benefit adjustments) are expected to cause an increase of \$1,120,400.
 Total operations increase will be \$1,820,400. - 2.
 KU-Lawrence will have academic rank and tenure promotions totaling \$702,000.
 In addition, the memorandum of agreement with GTAs specifies an increase in the minimum half-time rate -- \$498,000 will be allocated for these increases. - 3.
 A merit reserve of 2.5% (\$6,500,000).
 It is expected that increases will be made effective this fall pending confirmation of Fall 2019 enrollment and revenue estimates. - a.
 In addition, staff making less than \$30,000 would receive a \$500 equity adjustment and retain eligibility for a merit increase.
 A total of \$100,000 has been set aside for these \$500 equity adjustments and for other equity adjustments (to be determined). - 4.
-The KU Tuition Grant will be increased by the same rate as the aggregate tuition increase -- \$213,620 for Financial Aid enhancements. - 5.
+The KU Tuition Grant will be increased by the same rate as the aggregate tuition increase -- \$143,000 for Financial Aid enhancements. - 5.
 During their deliberations, the Budget and Tuition Advisory Committee identified several areas for enhanced funding.
-In accordance with their recommendations, our tuition proposal includes these allocations: \$232,000 for enhanced Mental Health Services to reduce wait times and/or improve services for students in crisis situations; \$100,000 Research and Travel funds for Graduate Students; \$100,000 for Coordination of Student Services; and \$100,000 to meet deferred maintenance needs in Student Learning Spaces. - 6. \$1.6 million has been allocated for Academic Program Enhancements.
+Our tuition proposal includes reduced funds for one of these allocations: \$116,000 for enhanced Mental Health Services to reduce wait times and/or improve services for students in crisis situations.
+While high priority for the committee no funds are allocated for Research and Travel funds for Graduate Students; for Coordination of Student Services; and for deferred maintenance needs in Student Learning Spaces. - 6. \$ 787,922 has been allocated for Academic Program Enhancements.
 These enhancements include funding for strategic investments in academic programs including additional faculty positions and support in areas of important strategic growth.
 As we transition to a new budget model, these resources are needed to support units as funding is realigned to meet the campus strategic priorities. - 7.
-The Course Fee Increases outlined herein are projected to net \$141,500 this will allow for increased instructional support within the various Schools.

-- 8. Online Program Tuition Rate Increases of \$105,900 will allow for the units offering these programs to maintain instructional quality and expand services to students who enroll in these programs. - 9.
+The Course Fee Increases outlined herein are projected to net \$141,500 this will allow for increased instructional support within the various Schools. - 8.
+Online Program Tuition Rate Increases of \$105,900 will allow for the units offering these programs to maintain instructional quality and expand services to students who enroll in these programs. - 9.
 The Edwards Campus program fee will decrease from \$50.55 to \$40.55 with an offsetting increase to the Required Campus Fees.
-This restructuring is anticipated reduce overall revenue to the General Fees (tuition) Fund by \$118,300.
+This restructuring is anticipated reduce overall revenue to the General Fees (tuition) Fund by \$203,100.